lxkrmr/spring-boot-quartz/README.md

 ## What we needed

 In K8s we have multiple instances of our application.
-Besides, of handling requests we also have the use-case of executing e.g. e clean up job every <foo> seconds.
+Besides, of handling requests we also have the use-case of executing a cleanup job every <foo> seconds.
 But this job should only run on one instance at the time, so we needed something which can elect a leader which is performing the job and makes sure that in case of an error another instance becomes the leader and will continue / restart the job.

 And we thought [Quartz](http://www.quartz-scheduler.org/) is the right choice.
-And as we are using Spring Boot we decided to pick the [spring-boot-starter-quartz](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/io.html#io.quartz).
+And as we are using Spring Boot, so we decided to pick the [spring-boot-starter-quartz](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/io.html#io.quartz).

-## Why we learned that we don't want to use Quartz
+## Why we don't want to use Quartz

 ### Information are confusing / misleading

-Important: Here I would like to point out that this topic became valid because of the `spring-boot-starter-quartz`
+**!
+Important**: Here I would like to point out that this topic became valid because of the `spring-boot-starter-quartz`

-We are normal developers, so start to google stuff, and we found the following sources which did not always helped.
+We are normal developers, so we are googling stuff, and we found the following sources which did not always helped.

 [Baeldung](https://www.baeldung.com/spring-quartz-schedule) is known by many developers and next to Stackoverflow maybe one of the most often used sources - at least for me.